 (vii) the name and address of every other licensee or developer for and on behalf of whom the holder has acted, or by whom the holder has been employed in that capacity, and the dates on which the holder commenced and ceased to so act or be employed by each of them, respectively.

 [Regulation 7 amended in Gazette 7 Feb 2003 p.
-387.]
+387; 23 Dec 2008 p.
+5467.]

 7AA.
 Definition of “lending institution” — prescribed class